 Since the voltage feedback is sensed at the processor die, removing the GPU will open the voltage feedback path of the regulator, causing the output voltage to rise towards VIN.
-The ISL6263B will shut down when the voltage between the VO and VSS pins exceeds the severe overvoltage protection threshold V{OVPS} of 1.55V.
-To prevent this issue from occurring, it is recommended to install resistors R{opn1} and R{opn2} as shown in Figure 5.
+The ISL6263D will shut down when the voltage between the VO and VSS pins exceeds the severe overvoltage protection threshold V{OVPS} of 1.55V.
+To prevent this issue from occurring, it is recommended to install resistors R{OPN1} and R{OPN2} , as shown in Figure 5.
 These resistors provide voltage feedback from the regulator local output in the absence of the GPU.
 These resistors should be in the range of 20Ω to 100Ω .

-High Efficiency Diode Emulation Mode
+Diode Emulation Mode and Audio Filter Operation

-The ISL6263B operates in continuous-conduction-mode (CCM) during heavy load for minimum conduction loss by forcing the low-side MOSFET to operate as a synchronous rectifier.
+The ISL6263D operates in continuous-conduction-mode (CCM) during heavy load for minimum conduction loss by forcing the low-side MOSFET to operate as a synchronous rectifier.
 An improvement in light-load efficiency is achieved by allowing the converter to operate in diode-emulation mode (DEM) where the low-side MOSFET behaves as a smart-diode, forcing the device to block negative inductor current flow.

 Positive-going inductor current flows from either the source of the high-side MOSFET, or the drain of the low-side MOSFET.
 Negative-going inductor current flows into the source of the high-side MOSFET, or into the drain of the low-side MOSFET.
 When the low-side MOSFET conducts positive inductor current, the phase voltage will be negative with respect to the VSS pin.
 Conversely, when the low-side MOSFET conducts negative inductor current, the phase voltage will be positive with respect to the VSS pin.
 Negative inductor current occurs when the output DC load current is less than 1⁄2 the inductor ripple current.
 Sinking negative inductor current through the low-side MOSFET lowers efficiency through unnecessary conduction losses.
 Efficiency can be further improved with a reduction of unnecessary switching losses by reducing the PWM frequency.
-The PWM frequency can be configured to automatically make a step-reduction upon entering DEM by forcing a step-increase of the window voltage V_W.
-The window voltage can be configured to increase approximately 30%, 50%, or not at all.
+The PWM frequency is configured to automatically make a step-reduction upon entering DEM by forcing a step-increase of the window voltage V_W .
 The characteristic PWM frequency reduction, coincident with decreasing load, is accelerated by the step-increase of the window voltage.
-An audio filter can be enabled that briefly turns on the low-side MOSFET gate driver LGATE approximately every 35 μs.